edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/AdvancedTopics.md

-# Advanced Topics
+# App Functions SDK - Advanced Topics

 The following items discuss topics that are a bit beyond the basic use cases of the Application Functions SDK when interacting with EdgeX.

-### Configurable Functions Pipeline
+## Configurable Functions Pipeline

 This SDK provides the capability to define the functions pipeline via configuration rather than code by using the **app-service-configurable** application service.
-See the [App Service Configurable](services/AppServiceConfigurable/Purpose.md) section for more details.
+See the [App Service Configurable](../../services/AppServiceConfigurable/Purpose.md) section for more details.

-### Custom REST Endpoints
+## Custom REST Endpoints

 It is not uncommon to require your own custom REST endpoints when building an Application Service.
 Rather than spin up your own webserver inside of your app (alongside the already existing running webserver), we've exposed a method that allows you add your own routes to the existing webserver.
 A few routes are reserved and cannot be used: